How to prevent coffee stains on teeth (for coffee lovers!)

 1. Reduce the amount of coffee you drink

 If going without your daily brew is unthinkable, you may like to reduce the amount of coffee in each cup to help prevent teeth staining.
 It can’t hurt to try it out, can it?

 Try reducing your coffee intake by drinking coffee only at certain times rather than constantly sipping throughout the day.
 Actively setting aside coffee break times helps you take charge of your coffee habit and take a much needed mental break from your day.

 It’s best to aim to reduce the number of cups you drink per day rather than the ratio of coffee per cup, as unfortunately it takes a significant reduction of the amount of coffee per cup to make a difference in brightening your smile.

 Pro-tip: A good night’s sleep will minimise the need for a coffee to get you through that 3pm slump.

 2. Change the ingredients in your coffee

 Since caffeine stains your teeth, a reduction in your consumption is best.
-However, the ingredients you have in your cuppa can also impact teeth discolouration.
+However, the ingredients you have in your coffee can also impact teeth discolouration.

 Some evidence suggests that high fat milks (rather than soy milk or skim milk) can help minimise caffeine from attaching to and staining teeth, since fatty milk is high in protein, which counteracts the staining.

-It goes without saying that those who have spoonfuls of sugar and generous servings of cream with every cuppa aren’t doing their pearly whites any favours.
+It goes without saying that those who have spoonfuls of sugar and generous servings of cream with every cup of coffee aren’t doing their teeth any favours.